 (1) Justice is administered through the following courts (judicial authorities):

-Hear appeals against decisions of lower courts (courts of first instance);
+They hear appeals against decisions of lower courts – courts of first instance.

-Hear civil, criminal, economic cases, etc., at first instance.
+consider civil, criminal, economic, administrative cases, etc. in the first instance.

 (2) Specialized courts may operate for certain categories of cases.
 Specialized panels or panels of judges may operate within the courts.